 How one library pioneer profoundly influenced modern librarianship

-Melville Louis Kossuth Dewey was born on December 10, 1851, to a poor family who lived in a small town in upper New York state.
+Melville Louis Kossuth Dewey was born on 10 December 1851.
 Keenly interested in simplified spelling, he shortened his first name to Melvil as a young adult, dropped his middle names and, for a short time, even spelled his last name as Dui.

-Dewey invented the Dewey Decimal Classification® (DDC) system when he was 21 and working as a student assistant in the library of Amherst College.
-His work created a revolution in library science and set in motion a new era of librarianship.
-Melvil Dewey well deserves the title of "Father of Modern Librarianship."
+Dewey invented the Dewey Decimal Classification (DDC) system when he was 21 and working as a student assistant in the library of Amherst College, drawing from Sir Francis Bacon’s classification of knowledge as well as library classification systems designed by William Torrey Harris and Natale Battezzati.
+Dewey’s promotion of his classification and emphasis on centralization of cataloging efforts set in motion a new era of “library economy”.

 Want to learn more about Melvil Dewey?

 Read a biography authored by noted historian and library educator, Wayne A. Wiegand.
 Wiegand's book, Irrepressible Reformer, explains the early development of the DDC, the origins of the American Library Association and other endeavors undertaken by the often controversial Melvil Dewey.

 The Dewey Decimal Classification (DDC) system is the world’s most widely used way to organize library collections.
 The DDC constantly updates to enable better discovery across any topic in multiple languages.
 Because the DDC is easy to use, you can increase the visibility of your materials quickly and efficiently.

 Connect with English-language WebDewey users in the OCLC Community Center.

 The Dewey blog is a great source for news and views on classification issues as well as interesting and unusual DDC resources and curiosities.
 It's also a convenient way to share feedback directly to the DDC editors to help shape the future of the DDC.